ADK Corporation: Final years

 ADK was already facing financial difficulty and had reduced its workforce prior to SNK's demise.
 In 2000, ADK released its last video game title, Dynamite Slugger, and was primarily focused on developing content for Japanese i-mode-based mobile devices.
 A variety of content was developed spanning informational, social networking and digital pet sites.
 However, ADK could not reverse their fortunes and ultimately declared bankruptcy in 2003.
 By this time, the successor to SNK, SNK Playmore, had already been established and was actively producing video games.
 Soon after the bankruptcy, SNK Playmore bought up ADK's relinquished intellectual properties, including ADK trademark.

 Legacy

-ADK characters occasionally appear in SNK Playmore games.
+Since the company's buyout and dissolution, ADK characters started to appear in SNK crossover games, with the later retroactively recognizing ADK's characters as its own.
 First, in 2005, SNK released a sequel to ADK's Twinkle Star Sprites, called Twinkle Star Sprites - La Petite Princesse for the PlayStation 2.
 In that same year came Neo Geo Battle Coliseum, a console and arcade fighting game featuring several characters from the World Heroes and Aggressors of Dark Kombat franchises.
+In 2006 (2007 in the West), SNK released SNK vs. Capcom: Card Fighters DS for the Nintendo DS handheld system, and unlike previous installments in this series (all released before 2003), Card Fighters DS included cards based on ADK characters on SNK's side.
+In 2019, Jeanne D'Arc, one of the characters from the World Heroes series, appeared as a playable DLC character in SNK Heroines: Tag Team Frenzy.

-In 2008, SNK released a compilation of five classic ADK Neo Geo titles for the PlayStation 2 titled (ADK魂, ADK Damashii) (lit.
-"ADK Spirits").
+Regarding rereleases of ADK's catalog of games, its titles have also been rereleased numerous times by SNK in a variety of platforms and stores, and in different presentations (standalone or as part of different SNK compilations) since the late 2000s, including Hamster Corporation's Arcade Archives series.
+Notoriously, in 2008, SNK released a more dedicated compilation of five classic ADK Neo Geo titles for the PlayStation 2 titled (ADK魂, ADK Damashii) (lit.
+"ADK Spirits"), that being the only collection using the ADK trademark and logo since the company's dissolution.
 The compilation includes Aggressors of Dark Kombat, Ninja Master's: Haō Ninpō Chō, Ninja Combat, Ninja Commando, and Twinkle Star Sprites.
 It was ported to PlayStation 4 in 2015, and localized outside Japan in 2017.

-In 2019, Jeanne D'Arc, one of the characters from the World Heroes series has appeared as playable DLC character in SNK Heroines: Tag Team Frenzy.